npm/static-pages/private-modules.md

 ![](http://npmblog-images.surge.sh/static-pages/make-private-ui.gif)

-You can also change it via the command line using `npm access restricted <package_name>`.
+You can also change package access via the command line using `npm access restricted <package_name>`.

 The package will be removed from listings on the site within a few minutes of making it private.